-RANZCR Part 1 Examination Pass Rate 2026 — How Hard Is It?
+RANZCR Clinical Radiology Phase 1 Examination Pass Rate 2026

 What separates pass-tier from fail-tier candidates

-The RANZCR Part 1 Examination is a MCQ and written examination covering physics, anatomy, and radiological sciences.
+The RANZCR Clinical Radiology Phase 1 Examination is Two separate online-proctored written exams (Anatomy and Applied Imaging Technology); both must be passed in the same sitting to progress to Phase 2.
 Across multiple examination sittings, the following patterns distinguish candidates who pass from those who do not:

 - Physics underprepared - radiation physics and technology is a high-volume component that requires systematic study, not passive reading.